Are you telling a story?

 - Whether you have family

 - any other personal details that will help set up your story

 Note that these are just suggestions.
 We encourage you to provide wacky and bizarre details, in addition to or in lieu of basic biographical details.
 The biography doesn’t have to be the best written set of sentences you have ever constructed.
 Your story will serve to communicate yourself to the audience.

 We rehearse the stories the week before the event at Kunéix̱ Hídi Northern Light United Church.
 This is your opportunity to tell your story in the space, feel the lights and get prepared for the big night.
 It is also a great opportunity to get some gentle, supportive feedback from a couple board members.
 We find this rehearsal makes a huge difference in the final story.
 Please come prepared and practiced to tell your story as you will on that Tuesday.

 The Big Night

-Last, but most important, remember that people will enjoy and be excited to hear you – no matter what.
-People come to Mudrooms to hear stories from the heart.
+Last, but most important, remember that people come to Mudrooms to hear stories from the heart.
 They are very accepting and encouraging.
 We are too, so let us know if there is anything we can do to assist you.

-After the event, we will post the audio and some photos on this website.
+After the event, we will post the audio and some photos on the website.
+Photos will be posted to our Facebook and Instagram pages.
 We will let you know when the audio will air on KTOO public radio, 104.3FM, though generally it airs on a Monday at 7 p.m.

 Thanks for volunteering.